St Davids Cathedral: Cathedral life

 There are at least three services said or sung per day, each week, with sung services on five out of seven days.

 The cathedral choir at St Davids was the first cathedral choir in the United Kingdom to use girls and men as the main choir, rather than boys and men.
 (Salisbury Cathedral introduced boys and girls earlier on an equal basis, whereas St Davids uses girls as their "main" cathedral choristers.)
 There is also a boys' choir whose weekly Evensong is a major event within the cathedral week.
 They sing with the vicars choral regularly.

-The St Davids Cathedral Festival runs through the Whitsun school holiday each year and showcases some of the world's best performers.
+The St Davids Cathedral Festival runs through the Whitsun school holiday each year.
 The week sees performers, both professional and young, play in front of thousands.
 The cathedral choir serve as a highlight each year, being a very popular concert, as well as the Festival Chorus and Orchestra who perform a major work on the final night of the festival.